nimroddanielmaayan/the-wild-oasis/notes.md

 - Styling text: Also pretty simple, just add text utility classes.
 For example:
   `text-2xl`, `text-center`, etc.

-- Using brackets in utility classes can add dynamic values.
+- Using brackets in utility classes can add specific values.
 For example:
   `text-[#ffffff]`, `text-[300px]`, etc.

 - Margin\padding: `Tailwind CSS` has a lot of margin utility classes.
 For